 The long-term solution recommended by the CECorps engineering team for the Santa Teresa community was Alternative 1, consolidation with the City of Soledad.
 Alternative 2 was eliminated due to the uncertainty of whether or not it would result in adequate water supply or quality.
-Alternative 3 was eliminated by the CECorps Team due to infeasibility of Santa Teresa to directly or indirectly hire a certified operator to oversee wellhead treatment installations as required by the State of California.
-The Project Team has added the UCLA pilot project as Alternative 3 and will populate this table when more cost information becomes available.
+The Project Team has added the UCLA pilot project as Alternative 3a and recommends updating this cost analysis when the pilot project costs are determined.